 After all, you want to look your very best before you see anyone, right?But the other day, I was checking out Reddit (/r/beards) and looking through some common questions guys had about beard care, and this one jumped out at me:

 It’s a good one!

-Even though only a couple people chimed in on it, I still feel it was an interesting notion as we have always recommended men on here to just apply beard oil in the morning.
+Even though only a couple of people chimed in on it, I still feel it was an interesting notion as we have always recommended men on here just to apply beard oil in the morning.

 After a bit of research and field testing, the results were as follows:

 You might want to consider a nighttime application of a conditioner to your beard, but probably not traditional beard oil.